There's Gold In Them Thar Sewage Pipes, Swiss Researchers Say

 In 2015, a group of researchers in the U.S. evaluated sewage sludge from 1 million people and found $13 million worth of metal in the waste.

-Meanwhile, the news of the untapped wealth in Swiss sewage might bring to mind another story we recently covered on The Two-Way — the tale of 500-euro banknote mysteriously shoved down toilets in Geneva.
+Meanwhile, the news of the untapped wealth in Swiss sewage might bring to mind another story we recently covered on The Two-Way — the tale of 500-euro banknotes mysteriously shoved down toilets in Geneva.